aumpierre-unb/Game-of-Life-for-Scilab/README.md

 2\.
 Set Scilab current directory to the download folder.

 3\.
-To install and load the toolbox, type:
+To install and load the package, type:

 ```dotnetcli
 atomsInstall('v0.1.0.zip'),..